IepIweidieng/TJAPlayer3/tja.md

 * `a` could just be the alphabet numbering, could instead mean "**a**dvanced" (refers to *<ruby>**次**<rt>**J**i</rt></ruby>* "next"), "**a**dd" (refers to *<ruby>＋<rt>**a**dd</rt></ruby>* "plus"), *etc.*, or could even instead mean *<ruby>譜<rt>fu</rt> 面<rt>men</rt> デー<rt>dee</rt> **タ**<rt>t**a**</rt></ruby>* notechart dat**a** as the `f` in `.tjf`.

 Thus, `.tja` possibly means *(<ruby>**太**<rt>**T**ai</rt> 鼓<rt>ko</rt> の<rt>no</rt></ruby>) <ruby>**達**<rt>**T**atsu</rt> **人**<rt>**j**in</rt></ruby> (simulator) <ruby>譜<rt>fu</rt> 面<rt>men</rt> デー<rt>dee</rt> **タ**<rt>t**a**</rt></ruby>* "(Taiko no) **T**atsu**j**in (Simulator) Notechart Format A".

+### Standardizations of TJA

+The specification and behavior of TJA in TaikoJiro (active in 2008–2013) was often considered the standard for many years.

+However, many extensions after are developed and adopted after TaikoJiro, especially since TJAPlayer2 for PC, and there lacks a cross-simulator standard.

+Since around 2022, OpenTaiko (0auBSQ) and Project OutFox have started to collaborate on a new cross-simulator standardization, which is referred to as "OpenTaiko-OutFox standard" in this article.

+For OpenTaiko (0auBSQ) and Project OutFox, the per-simulator behaviors are documented, but their behaviors will be unified through their development.
+Any new-found discrepancies of these simulators from the OpenTaiko-OutFox standard will be soon consolidated and reported to the relevant project.

 ## TJA File Encoding